wasawi/devart-template/project_summary.md

 Our initial coding progress:

-We are currently focusing in the following coding approach:
+We are currently focusing on the following coding approach:

-	A client application that handles all visualization.
+	A client application that handles all visualization of the brain responses and dream 	stories

 	The ofxGallant add-on to map parsed dreams to the brain space.
-	Visualisation of the dream stories.

 Discussion about the code [here](project_posts/2014-03-21-Coding-Efforts.md)